Norms

 What is a norm?

-A norm is a statistical concept.
-It refers to the aggregate response of a certain population, against which a similar subject or answer set is compared.
+A norm is a set of aggregate survey responses, against which a similar subject or answer set is compared.
 Simply put, comparing your results to a norm allows you to determine "what good looks like" for key metrics.

 What norm or benchmark should I use?

-We encourage you to build up your data asset and tag the characteristics of your ideas, ads and products so you can learn and compare them over time.
+With Zappi, you can build up your data asset and tag the characteristics of your ideas, ads and products so you can learn and compare them over time.

-One way to learn from this data asset is to create your own norms and benchmarks to inform better and better decisions from over time.
+One way to learn from this data asset is to create your own norms and benchmarks to inform better decisions.
 You can curate specific benchmarks of stimuli that you know have been successful in-market.
 Or stimuli that share similar characteristics to each other.
-You can even benchmark when looking at sub groups you have predefined (gender or age).
-These targeted comparison points can often be more appropriate than very large norms made up of very different stimuli over many years among different audiences.
+You can even benchmark when looking at sub groups you have predefined, like gender or age.

 Back to top